VET SC 7010RW - Systems Pathology

 does not meet hurdle requirement?
 Yes or No

-Details of additional assessment, if available Mid-semester exam AND Final Exam cumulative minimum of 65% Yes
+Details of additional assessment, if available Four quizzes, In class written test AND Final Exam cumulative minimum of 65% Yes

 Students that do not attain the cumulative 65% minimum requirement will be eligible for an additional assessment if they obtained a cumulative mark 60% or above.
 No additional assessment will be offered to students who obtain less than a 60% cumulative score.

 Assessment DetailPractical skills (0% of final grade): Instructors will provide immediate formative feedback to each individual student when they attempt new skills in practical sessions.
 Instructors will provide immediate formative feedback to student groups during tutorial sessions.

 Four quizzes (20% of final grade): Summative quizzes will be administered in class as scheduled.
 The four summative quizzes will account for 20% of the final course grade.
 The format will be a combination of short answer and multiple choice questions.

 In class test (35% of final grade): An in-class midterm exam will be conducted at approximately mid-semester.
 The format will be multiple choice questions.

 Major exam (45% of final grade): The final exam format will be multiple choice questions.